Jennings anxious for Lady Jets to return to court

 The Lady Jets returned four players with some starting experience from last year’s 21-9 team that lost to Murray State in the Region 2 finals — guard Tonijah Fortune (7.2 ppg), guard Abbey Phibbs (2.5 ppg), guard Madelyn Hankins (8.5) and center Lauren Wade (10.6 ppg).

-NOC Enid has stayed fairly injury except for freshman guard Sydnee Vanderburg, who re-injured a knee.
+NOC Enid has stayed fairly injury-free except for freshman guard Sydnee Vanderburg, who re-injured a knee.
 Jennings hopes to have her back by February.

 Jennings is adjusting to coaching college players for the first time.
 Most of the Lady Jets came from 5A and 6A schools where all of Jennings’ experiences came at smaller schools (Okarche, OBA and Medford).